Hewlett Packard Enterprise (NYSE:HPE) Releases Q3 2021 Earnings Guidance

-Hewlett Packard Enterprise (NYSE:HPE) last posted its earnings results on Monday, May 31st.
-The technology company reported $0.46 EPS for the quarter, topping the consensus estimate of $0.42 by $0.04.
-Hewlett Packard Enterprise had a net margin of 2.35% and a return on equity of 8.51%.
-The business had revenue of $6.70 billion for the quarter, compared to the consensus estimate of $6.61 billion.
-During the same period last year, the company earned $0.22 EPS.
-The firm’s revenue was up 11.5% compared to the same quarter last year.
-On average, analysts forecast that Hewlett Packard Enterprise will post 0.73 earnings per share for the current year.

-Several equities research analysts recently commented on HPE shares.
-Zacks Investment Research downgraded shares of Hewlett Packard Enterprise from a hold rating to a strong sell rating and set a $14.00 target price on the stock. in a research report on Wednesday, May 26th.
-Credit Suisse Group boosted their price target on shares of Hewlett Packard Enterprise from $12.00 to $13.00 and gave the stock an underperform rating in a research report on Wednesday, June 2nd.
-JPMorgan Chase & Co. boosted their price target on shares of Hewlett Packard Enterprise from $17.00 to $18.00 and gave the stock an overweight rating in a research report on Friday, March 26th.
-Barclays boosted their price target on shares of Hewlett Packard Enterprise from $15.00 to $16.00 and gave the stock an equal weight rating in a research report on Wednesday, June 2nd.
-Finally, Raymond James boosted their price target on shares of Hewlett Packard Enterprise from $18.00 to $20.00 and gave the stock an outperform rating in a research report on Wednesday, June 2nd.
-Three analysts have rated the stock with a sell rating, five have given a hold rating and seven have issued a buy rating to the company’s stock.
-The stock presently has an average rating of Hold and a consensus target price of $15.21.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, July 7th.
+Stockholders of record on Wednesday, June 16th will be given a $0.12 dividend.
+The ex-dividend date of this dividend is Tuesday, June 15th.
+This represents a $0.48 annualized dividend and a dividend yield of 3.30%.
+Hewlett Packard Enterprise’s payout ratio is 35.56%.

-In other Hewlett Packard Enterprise news, EVP John F. Schultz sold 269,598 shares of the business’s stock in a transaction on Monday, April 26th.
-The shares were sold at an average price of $16.54, for a total transaction of $4,459,150.92.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Thomas E. Black, Jr. sold 10,003 shares of the business’s stock in a transaction on Wednesday, May 26th.
-The shares were sold at an average price of $16.09, for a total transaction of $160,948.27.
+In other Hewlett Packard Enterprise news, SVP Thomas E. Black, Jr. sold 10,003 shares of Hewlett Packard Enterprise stock in a transaction on Wednesday, May 26th.
+The stock was sold at an average price of $16.09, for a total transaction of $160,948.27.
 Following the sale, the senior vice president now owns 27,667 shares of the company’s stock, valued at approximately $445,162.03.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, SVP Thomas E. Black, Jr. sold 11,155 shares of the business’s stock in a transaction on Tuesday, June 15th.
+The stock was sold at an average price of $15.64, for a total value of $174,464.20.
+Following the completion of the sale, the senior vice president now directly owns 16,512 shares in the company, valued at approximately $258,247.68.
 The disclosure for this sale can be found here.
-Insiders sold a total of 425,232 shares of company stock valued at $6,960,743 in the last quarter.
-0.52% of the stock is currently owned by company insiders.
+Insiders have sold a total of 425,232 shares of company stock valued at $6,960,743 in the last 90 days.
+Insiders own 0.52% of the company’s stock.

 Hewlett Packard Enterprise Company provides solutions that allow customers to capture, analyze, and act upon data seamlessly.
 The company offers general purpose servers for multi-workload computing and workload-optimized servers; HPE ProLiant rack and tower servers; HPE BladeSystem, HPE Synergy, and HPE ProLiant; storage solutions; and solutions for secondary workloads and traditional tape, storage networking, and disk products, such as HPE Modular Storage Arrays and HPE XP.